Graduate Resident Advisors

 Email: bdatta (at) mit.edu

-I’m starting my second year in the Object-Based Media group at the Media Lab and I arrived at MIT from Maryland via Philadelphia.
+I’m a second year PhD student in the Object-Based Media group at the Media Lab and I arrived at MIT from Maryland via Philadelphia.
 I study materials (both how we can leverage them for technology and how we perceive them), and I love caffeine.

 I studied Materials Science & Engineering at the University of Pennsylvania and graduated in 2014.
 While at Penn, I served as a Resident Advisor and led a Visual Arts Residential Program to escape the drudgery of engineering problem sets and strike a balance between technical tasks and creative endeavors.
 I spent time as a Peer Advisor and Teaching Assistant and I worked in a Chemistry/ Materials Science lab and researched quantum dot materials for photovoltaic applications.

-This past year, I worked as a Bartender at the Thirsty Ear Pub and co-chaired the Women’s Graduate and Undergraduate Mentorship program.
+On campus, I work as a graduate community fellow on programs for women, and I volunteer with an organization called Minds Matter, through which I mentor a local high school student.
 I enjoy eating frozen yogurt and exploring cities.
 I like photography, tea, and talking to people.
 I run in my free time, and I’m trying to learn hip-hop dance this summer.
 This summer, I plan to start an herb garden and practice cooking some new dishes.
 I love reading, listening to spoken-word poetry, and trying new food.
 I'm frequently excited by dinosaurs and sushi, and I hope to one day apply my materials background to a career in human-centered product design.
 At any given time, I have about fourteen types of tea in my room, so feel free to drop by for a cup!